 ABOUT THE FOUNDER

-Toluwalola advocates for the overall well-being of IDPs.
-She was a speaker at a high-level meeting organised by the World Bank Group and the Public Health Agency of Canada on Mental Health Stories from around the World, where she presented a summary of her report on rehabilitating IDPs with dignity focusing on Mental Health effects of Displacement.
-She was also invited to the Global Ministerial Mental Health Summit hosted by the UK Government where she presented a paper on an Integrated Approach to Rehabilitating Internally Displaced Persons with Dignity under a Multisectoral Investment Program.
+She published her first book in 2019 titled, “My Name is Aisha – A Collection of Stories from Internally Displaced Persons.”.
+Her book aims to educate and create awareness about the plight of IDPs.
+She advocates for the overall well-being of Internally Displaced Persons.
+In 2018, she was a speaker at a high-level meeting organised by the World Bank Group and the Public Health Agency of Canada on Mental Health Stories from Around the World.
+She presented a summary of her report with a focus on the Mental Health effects of Displacement.
+She was also invited to the Global Ministerial Mental Health Summit hosted by the U.K. Government.
+She presented a paper on an Integrated Approach to Rehabilitating Internally Displaced Persons with Dignity under a Multisectoral Investment Program.

-Toluwalola holds a BSc (Hons) in Accounting from the University of Lagos, Nigeria and an MSc in Energy Studies with Specialisation in International Oil and Gas Management from the University of Dundee, Scotland.
-She is a Fellow Chartered and Certified Accountant and has passed Level II of the CFA examination.
+Toluwalola served as a Special Adviser on Macroeconomics, Research and Reporting to the Minister of Finance, Nigeria.
+She is a well-rounded investment and finance professional.
+Toluwalola holds a BSc (Hons) in Accounting from the University of Lagos, Nigeria, and an MSc in Energy Studies with Specialisation in International Oil and Gas Management from the University of Dundee, Scotland.
+She is a Fellow Chartered and Certified Accountant and has passed Level II of the CFA Examination.

-Toluwalola intends to continue devoting herself to causes that make a difference in the lives of others and seeks to drive sustainable change by influencing government policy to achieve the desired impact.
+Toluwalola intends to continue devoting herself to causes that make a difference in the lives of others and seeks to drive sustainable change by influencing policy.
+She hopes to make an impact in the world.